 The CI-1 Control Interface is a companion product to the Vocia® LSI-16 Life Safety Interface.
 It facilitates the necessary connections to the LSI-16 for standards compliance.

 The CI-1 requires 2 x 24VDC 15W power connections.
-Biamp offers a 24VDC 30W inline power supply which is appropriate for use with the CI-1.
-The power supply supports 100-240VAC to 24VDC and has a 5-pin Phoenix style connector included.
+Biamp offers an optional 24VDC 30W inline power supply which is appropriate for use with the CI-1.
+The power supply supports 100-240VAC to 24VDC and has a 4-pin Phoenix style connector included.
 The power supply part number is 283.0119.90A.
 An IEC plug to local wall power cable is also needed for the power supply - in North America the part number is 330.0002.900 (this cable part number will differ for other countries).

 All logic input and output connections of the LSI-16 are permanently monitored for open or short circuit.
 The CI-1 carries most of the necessary terminating resistors to ensure normal operation of the LSI-16, without the need of external cabling.
 However, some logic connectors are not terminated internally, in order to provide monitored connectivity between the CI-1 and the fire panel or building management system.